erikwestlund/mhviz/README.md

 # Data Viz

-Files used for the November 21, 2024 presentation to the Maternal Health Working Group at Johns Hopkins University.
+Files used for the November 21, 2024 presentation to the [Data Innovation and Coordinating Hub](https://maternalhealthhub.jhu.edu/johns-hopkins-university#:~:text=The%20Hub%20is%20a%20multidisciplinary,Medicine%20at%20Johns%20Hopkins%20University) for the [https://www.nih.gov/news-events/news-releases/nih-establishes-maternal-health-research-centers-excellence](NIH Maternal Health Research Centers of Excellence).

+## Talk Recording

+A recording of this presentation was published on YouTube.
+[Watch Here](https://www.youtube.com/watch?v=Flt7Cqbeyyw).

 ## Contents